taurtk/fitnesschatbot/README.md

 ## License

-FitBot is open-source software licensed under the MIT license.
+FitnessChatbot is open-source software licensed under the MIT license.